JerrySchonenberg/CloudGAN/README.md

 ## Overview of repository <div id="overview"></div>

-Here, an overview is given of all included files. **Note that some scripts/code contain absolute/relative paths that might need to be updated for your personal machine.**
+Here, an overview is given of all included files. **Note that some scripts/code contain absolute/relative paths that might need to be updated for your personal machine.
+In case of the Bash-scripts, run them from the directory where they are saved, due to the relative paths.** The scripts should work if you store the datasets in a new directory called "datasets".

 | Directory          | Description                                                  |
 | ------------------ | ------------------------------------------------------------ |